OhYash/KnowledgeDay/_posts/2021-06-25-kd-tilt-two.md

 [![laptop, dead]({{site.baseurl}}/assets/img/my_pavilion_g6.png)](https://twitter.com/OhY4sh/status/1408463702639005698)

-Probably my longest companion lasted over 30 times my longest relationship, had been the guinea for almost all of my experiments, explorations(soft and hard), countless benchmarks.
+Probably my longest companion.
+Lasted 30 times more than my longest relationship, had been the guinea for almost all of my experiments, explorations(soft and hard), and countless benchmarks.
 All that I didn't do on my phone, I did on this particular laptop.

 I wasn't very nice with it ever, this boy came into the wrong hands.
 I understand you may also have opened your laptop for replacing the RAM or Harddisk, or maybe you opened it further to clean the internals yourself and touch and feel the brain of it, the processor.
 I do that, to almost all the devices I've owned, desktops(of course), laptops, phones, tablets...